mercadopago/devsite-docs/guides/online-payments/checkout-pro/customizations.en.md

 ### Elements

-The elements that can be customized are:

-* Buttons
-* Data Entry Fields
+You can customize the following elements of Checkout Pro:

+- Buttons;
+- Data fields;
-* Transition Elements: spinners and progress bars
+- Transition elements such as spinners and progress bars;
-* Borders
+- Edges.

-You can modify the color of those elements by adding the `elementsColor` attribute to the `theme` object.
-Its value must be in hexadecimal format.
+You can change the color of these elements by adding the `elementsColor` attribute to the `theme` object.
+Note that the attribute value must be in hexadecimal format.

 For example:

 ```javascript
 theme: {